criblio/collector-templates/collectors/rest/abuse-ch/README.md

 ## Configuring

 The API doesn't require any authentication and therefore nothing needs to be replaced in the collector.
-The collector template is scheduled 5 minutes after the hour to collect IoC from the last day.
+The schedule (5 minutes after the hour) in this collector template to collect IoC from the last day is disabled.
 The timeframe can be adjusted by altering the collectBody.

 ### Event Breaker